ResearchComputing/Documentation/docs/petalibrary/petalibrary.md

 > _**Note:**_ Each PetaLibrary allocation *must* define an allocation owner, read more about PetaLibrary [owners and contacts and their individual roles/responsibilities](https://curc.readthedocs.io/en/latest/petalibrary/ownership.html).

- When an allocation is created the full, supported path is defined and provided, based on a name slected by you.
+ When an allocation is created the full, supported path is defined and provided, based on a name selected by you.
 For example, Jane Doe might name her lab's allocation `jdoe_lab`.

 - **To access active storage:** Log in to a Research Computing via login.rc.colorado.edu and navigate to: `/pl/active/<your_allocation_name>` (e.g., `/pl/active/jdoe_lab`)